Children of the Corn: Plot

-Burt and Vicky, a dysfunctional married couple, are driving through rural Nebraska when they accidentally run over a boy with a slit throat and a suitcase containing a crucifix made of corn husks.
+In July 1976, Burt and Vicky, a dysfunctional married couple, are driving through rural Nebraska when they accidentally run over a body in the road.
+Upon examination, Burt finds the boy's throat had already been slit, while the boy's suitcase only holds some clothes and a crucifix made of corn husks.
 Burt and Vicky agree to report the incident to the police in Gatlin, the nearest town over, and place the body in their car's trunk.

+Burt and Vicky arrive to find Gatlin deserted.
+Abandoned local businesses display prices and calendars more than a decade out of date, and the couple's car is the only one running.
+The only sound Burt and Vicky hear is the distant laughter of children.
+Unnerved by the eerie silence, Vicky demands they leave, but Burt insists on continuing his search for an authority figure.
+After bitterly arguing with Vicky, Burt grabs the car's keys from her and goes inside a well-maintained church.

-When they arrive, Burt wants to visit a church vaguely familiar to him, while Vicky becomes unnerved by the town.
-After arguing, Burt locks Vicky in the car and proceeds to enter the church.
-Inside, he finds the keys and tops of the pipe organ ripped out and its pipes stuffed with corn husks.
+Within the church, Burt finds a disturbing mural of Jesus, and a pipe organ with its keys and stops ripped out and its pipes stuffed with corn husks.
 He also finds a King James Bible with several pages from the New Testament cut out, as well as a record book listing the births and deaths of various people.
-Burt realizes that 12 years ago, the children of Gatlin killed the town's adults and that no one in the town can live past their 19th birthday.
+Burt realizes that in August 1964, the children of Gatlin killed the town's adults, and in the 12 years since then, no one in town has lived past their 19th birthday.